Sussex Spaniel: History

 The Sussex is a native breed to the county, known to be bred at Goodwood, West Sussex in 1792 and by Augustus Elliot Fuller of Rose Hill (now known as Brightling Park, Brightling in East Sussex, England).
 The Sussex is a breed of gun dog able to work in districts where the terrain is rough and the undergrowth very dense, where a spaniel was needed which could give tongue or to alert the hunter on his quarry.
 The Sussex as a breed is older than the liver and white Norfolk Spaniel (now extinct), the Field Spaniel, and the English Springer Spaniels.
 The Sussex was bred specifically to inherit the barking ability (giving tongue) that was not common in most Spaniel breeds.

 The Sussex Spaniel was one of the first to be registered by the UK Kennel club when it formed in 1872 and was one of the first ten breeds admitted into the stud book by the American Kennel Club in 1884, but lost what little popularity it had achieved in the 1940s.
 During World War II, breeding was discouraged but the Sussex were saved from extinction by English breeder Joy Freer.
 All modern Sussex Spaniels are descended from the dogs she saved.
 In 1947, only ten Sussex Spaniels were registered in the English Kennel Club.

 In 2004 the breed was identified as a vulnerable native breed by the Kennel Club of Great Britain, which are described as having annual registration figures of less than 300 per year.
 In 2008, only 56 puppies were registered.

 In 2009, a Sussex Spaniel named "Clussexx Three D Grinchy Glee," call name "Stump," won best in show at the 133rd Westminster Kennel Club Dog Show.
-At 10 years old, Stump is the oldest dog to win this title.
+At 10 years old, Stump became the oldest dog to win this title.

 The breed is more popular in the United Kingdom and the United States than in any other countries.
 It is recognised by the Continental Kennel Club, Fédération Cynologique Internationale, American Kennel Club, Kennel Club of Great Britain, Canadian Kennel Club, National Kennel Club, New Zealand Kennel Club, and the American Canine Registry.